Make this comforting Cauliflower Kale Curry for a quick and easy vegetarian dinner. It’s good for your body, good for your soul, and full of flavor!

-- In a food processor or blender, add roughly chopped yellow onion, garlic, ginger, and serrano pepper (if using).
-Pulse several times to chop, then add the can of tomatoes and continue to puree until well blended (some onion pieces are ok).
+- In a food processor or blender, add roughly chopped yellow onion, garlic cloves, ginger, and serrano pepper (if using).
+Pulse several times until coarsely chopped together, then add the can of tomatoes and continue to puree until well blended (some onion pieces are ok).

-- Heat oil in a large stock pot or dutch oven.
-Add onion-tomato puree and cook over medium heat.
-Add the cumin, coriander, black pepper, cardamom, cinnamon, nutmeg, salt, and chili powder.
-Stir to combine and continue to cook for 4-5 minutes.
-Add cauliflower florets, stir to coat in sauce, and cook for an additional 3-4 minutes.
-Add vegetable stock*, cover and cook for 20-25 minutes until cauliflower is tender.
+- Heat oil in a large stockpot or dutch oven.
+Add onion-tomato puree and cook over medium heat for 3-4 minutes, with a pinch of salt to begin layering in the flavors.
+Add the dried spices to the tomato mixture; stir to combine and continue to cook for another 4-5 minutes.
+Add the cauliflower florets, stir to coat in sauce, and cook for 3-4 minutes.
+Add vegetable stock*, cover, and cook for 20-25 minutes until cauliflower is tender, stirring occasionally.
 Uncover for the last 10 minutes if curry is “soupier” than you would like.
-Taste to make sure salt levels are as desired.
+Don’t forget to taste test to determine if more salt is needed.

 - Once cauliflower is tender, add the kale and stir to wilt.
-Serve with a dollop of yogurt, chopped parsley, or lime wedges as desired.
+Remove from heat and garnish as desired.